kubernetes/enhancements/keps/sig-autoscaling/2702-graduate-hpa-api-to-GA/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
 All HPA objects are stored in v1 format on disk.
-They are up converted the requested version.
-And down converted upon update.
+They are up converted the requested version and down converted upon update.
+The document on how to run [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) includes quite a bit of background,algorithm details, and some good [operator notes](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis).

 ###### How can someone using this feature know that it is working for their instance?